abhimanyud123/IBM-HR-Analytics-Employee-Attrition-Workforce-Analysis/README.md

 - Frequent business travel is associated with higher employee attrition.
 - Employees under 30 years old experience the highest attrition rates.
 - Employees with lower monthly incomes are more likely to leave the organization.
-- Lower job satisfaction and work-life balance are associated with increased employee turnover.
+- Lower job satisfaction and poorer work-life balance are associated with increased employee turnover.
+- Employee attrition is highest during the first few years of employment.

 ---